-- Memory chips: \$100-\$150.
-These are also small.
-Memory chips, also known as RAM (random access memory) chips, represent primary storage or temporary storage; they hold data before processing and information after processing, before it is sent along to an output or storage device.
-You'll want enough memory chips to hold 128 megabytes, or roughly 128 million characters, of data, which is adequate for most student purposes.
-If you work with large graphic files, you'll need more memory capacity, 192-256 megabytes.
-(We explain the numbers used to measure storage capacities in a moment.) - Motherboard: About \$100-\$150.
+• Memory chips: \$20-\$150.
+These chips are also small.
+Memory chips, also known as RAM (random access memory) chips, represent primary storage, or temporary storage; they hold data before processing and information after processing, before it is sent along to an output or storage device.
+You'll want enough memory chips to hold at least 128 megabytes, or roughly 128 million characters, of data, which is adequate for most student purposes.
+If you work with large graphics files, you'll need more memory capacity, 192-256 megabytes or perhaps even 512 megabytes.
+(We explain the numbers used to measure storage capacities in a moment.)

+• Motherboard: About \$100-\$180.
 Also called the system board, the motherboard is the main circuit board in the computer.
 This is the big green circuit board to which everything else-such as the keyboard, mouse, and printer-attaches through connections (called ports) in the back of the computer.
 The processor chip and memory chips are also installed on the motherboard.

-Note that the motherboard has expansion slots-for expanding the PC's capabilities-which give you places to plug in additional circuit boards, such as those for video, sound, and communications (modem).
+The motherboard has expansion slots-for expanding the PC's capabilities-which give you places to plug in additional circuit boards, such as those for video, sound, and communications (modem).

 Now the components can be put together.
-As the illustration above shows, 1 the memory chips are plugged into the motherboard.
+As the illustration below shows, 1 the memory chips are plugged into the motherboard.
 Then 2 the processor chip is plugged into the motherboard.
 Now 3 the motherboard is attached to the system cabinet.
-Then 4 the power supply unit is connected to the system cabinet.
+Then 3 the power supply unit is connected to the system cabinet.
 Finally, 5 the wire for the power switch, which turns the computer on and off, is connected to the motherboard.

-Storage Hardware: Floppy Drive, Hard Drive, & CD-ROM Drive
+Storage Hardware: Floppy Drive, Hard Drive, & CD/DVD Drive

 With the motherboard in the system cabinet, the next step is installation of the storage hardware.
-Whereas memory chips deal with temporary storage, now we're concerned with secondary storage or permanent storage, in which you'll be able to store your data for the long haul.
+Whereas memory chips deal only with temporary storage, secondary storage, or permanent storage, stores your data for as long as you want.